ansyun/dpdk-ans/README.md

 If someone has interest to develop on netdp or need some hooks in netdp for packets handling, please contact us.

+If someone has interest to porting some other protocol(PPoE/PPP, firewall...) to DPDK, and create some other lib, please contact us. we could discuss the interface between netdp and new lib.